ProjectSerenity/firefly/tools/ruse/spec/grammar.md

 If the type of the identifier is specified, the constant's type must be assignable to the identifier type.

-The `let` statement is a list containing three elements.
+The `let` statement is a list containing three or more elements.
 The first element is the identifier `let`.
-The second element is either an identifier (representing the name to which the constant is bound) or a list of two identifiers.
-In this second form, the first identifier is the name to which the constant is bound and the second identifier specifies its type.
-The third element is an expression resolving to a constant value.
-This constant value is evaluated and assigned to the identifier.
+The final element is an expression resolving to one or more constant values.
+These constant values are evaluated and assigned to preceeding identifiers.
+The remaining elements are each either an identifier (representing the name to which the constant is bound) or a list of two identifiers.
+In this second form, the first identifier is the name to which the corresponding constant is bound and the second identifier specifies its type.

 The set of annotations supported on a `let` statement is: